Spotflow-One/spotflow_flutter/README.md

 ## **Flutter SDK**

-Our Flutter SDK provides a rich set of pre-built UI components and APIs to seamlessly integrate payment functionalities within your Flutter application.
+Our Flutter SDK provides a rich set of pre-built UI components and APIs to integrate payment functionalities within your Flutter application seamlessly.

 ### **Introduction**

-The `Spotflow Flutter SDK` package allows developers to effortlessly integrate seamless payment functionalities into their Flutter applications.
+The `Spotflow Flutter SDK` package allows developers to integrate seamless payment functionalities into their Flutter applications effortlessly.
 It supports both Android and iOS platforms, making it versatile for mobile app development.

 ### **Installation**